Louis-Aime/calendrical-javascript/index.md

-# General calendrical routines for JavaScript
-From this site (https://louis-aime.github.io/calendrical-javascript/) you can test the calendrical routines tools, including the extensions of Date and of Intl.DateTimeFormat, and compare their results with those of the standard objects.

-## Documentation
+From this site (https://louis-aime.github.io/calendrical-javascript/) you can:
+* launch the  demonstrators to the calendrical-javascript routines,
-Link to the [JSDoc generated documentation] (https://louis-aime.github.io/calendrical-javascript/index)
+* read the JSDoc generated documentation.

 ## Demonstrator usage
 With the first panel, choose a custom calendar, then enter a date in this calendar.